WhatYouThing/NoFrills/README.md

     - **Hide Dead Mobs**: Prevents the game from rendering dead mobs, and also hides the Skyblock name tags of dead mobs.
-    - **Old Skins**: Makes only Steve and Alex appear as the default player skins.
-    - **Keep Chunks**: Prevents chunks from being unloaded client-side, letting you see them from further away with high render distance.
-This is pretty much a simplistic version of the features from Nvidium/Distant Horizons.
     - **No Explosions**: Block explosion particles spawned by the server (such as the large explosion from Wither Impact).
     - **No Fire Overlay**: Prevents the on fire overlay from rendering.